 The purpose of the U-M STEM Research Career Award is to support highly qualified students who plan to pursue a PhD and research career in a STEM fields.
 The scholarship provides $5000 for summer research or other academic expenses.
 The scholarship does not require US citizenship; it is open to students from all nationalities and backgrounds.
 The U-M STEM Research Career Award application and letters of recommendation will also be used to select U-M’s nominees for the Goldwater and Astronaut Scholarships from among eligible applicants.

-This scholarship is made possible by generous support from an anonymous donor in the Department of Mathematics.
+This scholarship is made possible by generous support from the Mitya.

 U-M Application Deadline: First Monday of December by 12:00 Noon.